boringops-hq/boringops-hq.github.io/index.md

 Exciting infrastructure means outages, drama, and late-night calls.

 Boring is **predictable**.
 Boring is **stable**.
-Boring is the soil of innovation.
+Boring is a good nights sleep during a change window.

 BoringOps is the discipline of making systems so dull they disappear, freeing teams to **build what matters**.